mohsinalimat/ContainerScrollViewController/README.md

 * `.adjustAdditionalSafeAreaInsets` - Adjust the view controller's bottom additional safe area inset.
 This is the default value.

 * `.adjustScrollViewContentSize` - Adjust the scroll view's content size.
 This approach leaves the view controller's bottom additional safe area inset untouched, which may be desirable if you are using it for other purposes.
-However, it will result in misaligned scroll indicators when the left and right safe area insets are nonzero, for example in landscape orientation on iPhone X. At least as of iOS 12, this appears to be a side effect of setting `UIScrollView.scrollIndicatorInsets.bottom` to a nonzero value.
+However, when the keyboard is presented, the scroll indicator will be misaligned when the left and right safe area insets are nonzero, for example in landscape orientation on iPhone X. At least as of iOS 12, this appears to be a side effect of setting `UIScrollView.scrollIndicatorInsets.bottom` to a nonzero value.

+    << Screenshot >>

 ## Caveats